LiveMethod/chisil/README.md

 3. make*

 * make only runs "harp server" right now.
 Most of our internal tools at karmic run with Make, so it's a matter of personal predicatability, not necessity, at this point.

+See also: fantastic docs at harp site http://harpjs.com/